ducksouplab/ducksoup/config/README.md

-Currently different recording modes are offered:

-- `forced framerate` (default) -> audio/video muxed in the same file, with video outputs framerate constrained

-- `free framerate` (default) -> audio/video muxed in the same file, with varying input framerate let unconstrained

-- `reenc` -> audio/video muxed in the same file, dry signal being reencoded

-- `split` -> audio video recorded in separate files (currently introduces delay on audio stream)

-- `rtpbin_only` -> no recording no fx, just goes through GStreamer rtpbin for instance for jitterbuffer

-- `none` -> no recording

 A few notes about GStreamer settings:

 - input media streams are stored with a `-dry.extension` suffix, when an effect is applied to a media stream, the recorded file of this processed stream ends with `-wet.extension`